open-gitops/documents/GLOSSARY.md

 - ## State Store

-    A system for storing immutable versions of [Desired State](#desired-state) declarations.
+    A system for storing immutable versions of [desired state](#desired-state) declarations.
     This state store should provide access control and auditing on the changes to the Desired State.
     Git, from which GitOps derives its name, is the canonical example used as this state store but any other system that meets these criteria may be used.
     In all cases, these state stores must be properly configured and special precautions must be taken to comply with requirements set out in the GitOps Principles.